call/txt: 303-704-4062 email: info@ardentgrove.org

 filler@godaddy.com

-Low-Cost and Medicaid Therapy, Assessment & Community Education
+Low-Cost & Medicaid Therapy, Assessment & Community Education

-Tom Ventura is a health services consultant with the Bizzell Group, supporting health care quality improvement initiatives of the Center for Medicare and Medicaid Services.
-In this work, he has enjoyed guiding quality improvement teams nationwide on program evaluation, effective use of data, and telling the performance story to depict the impact of their programs.
+Tom Ventura is a program manager, analyst and communicator working to improve whole-person health among all Coloradans by enabling health care providers and community organizations to share information on the social determinants of health among their patients and clients.
+Throughout his career, Tom has enjoyed guiding health services teams in using data to drive improvement and telling the story of performance to show the impact of their programs.
 These experiences have enabled Tom to nurture his interests in evaluation capacity building and implementation science.
-He hopes for evaluative thinking to become a core element of all health care quality improvement work.
+He hopes for critical, evaluative thinking to become a core element of all health equity and quality improvement work.

 From my days as a trainee in the science and practice of clinical psychology through my present-day work in health care quality improvement, I am passionate about improving access to effective and affordable behavioral health care services.
 Today, I proudly work to build the capacity among Ardent Grove’s talented staff to address a critical service gap in our community by providing high-quality, low-cost trauma therapy to those who need it.